Seneca-ICTOER/software-testing/docs/E-SDLC/Testing-in-SDLC-2.md

 ### During Design

-As the design is finalized and ready to be implemented, the testing team can start to actually write some of their tests and they can now have a much better idea of harvest software is going to work.
-It might be possible at that point to actually start to design some integration tests based upon how the architecture is being revealed.
+Once the design is finalized and ready to be implemented, the testing team can start to write some of their tests now that they have a better idea of how the software is going to work.
+It might be possible at that point to start to design some integration tests based upon how the architecture is being revealed.

 ### During Implementation

 Testing should naturally be part of the implementation process.
-Unit tests should be available as the software is being written so with the developers can quickly check their functions to determine if they work correctly.
+Unit tests should be available as the software is being written so the developers can quickly check their functions to determine if they work correctly.
 Finding and fixing bugs in small pieces of software is relatively easy.
-Letting these bugs be propagated into much larger pieces of software makes them much more difficult to find and fix.
+Letting these bugs be propagated into much larger pieces of software makes them more difficult to find and fix.
 Therefore it is actually vital that unit testing be done by the programmers as soon as they finish the functions to make sure that they behave as they should.
-The quality assurance team can be writing unit tests as the developers finish each function or module.
+The quality assurance team can be writing unit tests as the developers write each function or module.

 ### During Testing